praveenpuglia/vuetify-daterange-picker/README.md

 Switches the list of presets and the datepickers into dark mode.

+#### `input-icon` : String

+Name of the Material Icon that you want to use as custom icon for input prepend icon.

 #### `next-icon` : String

 Name of the Material Icon that you want to use as custom icon for next buttons in datepickers.